-ACC 197 Co-op (2-5 credits)
+ACC 197 Co-op (2-5 credits) Requires curriculum advisor approval.

 Supervises in on-the-job training for pay in approved business, industrial and service firms, coordinated by the college's cooperative education office.
-Is applicable to all occupational-technical curricula at the discretion of the college.
+Is applicable to all occupational- technical curricula at the discretion of the college.
 Credit/work ratio not to exceed 1:5 hours.
 May be repeated for credit.
 Variable hours.